g45t345rt/g45w/README.md

 - Easily send payments and receive with QR code.
 - Fast registration implemented (by pieswap).
 - Address book to manage contacts.
-- Support as much language as possible (english,french)
+- Support as much language as possible.

 ## Screenshots